CicadaCinema/PhysicsSim/PhysicsSim/Info.md

 ### Future improvements

-The most likely improvement to the simulator would be the addition of more features to allow analysis of the planet's paths...
-ACTUALLY IMPLEMENT THIS??
+The most likely improvement to the simulator would be the addition of more features to allow analysis of the planet's paths, aside from the basic feature of seeing the planet's trailing path. ...